thoughtpunch/geolocater/README.md

-Geolocater
+Geolocator
 ==========
 Yet Another IP Geolocation Gem for Fun and Profit!
 --------------------------------------------------

 ### Installation
-`gem install geolocater`
+`gem install geolocator`

 ### Usage
-Pass any properly formatted IPv4 address string to a new instance of Geolocater like so.
+Pass any properly formatted IPv4 address string to a new instance of Geolocator like so.

-`Geolocater.ip_lookup(IP_ADDRESS_STRING)`
+`Geolocator.ip_lookup(IP_ADDRESS_STRING)`

 and get back a JSON Hash of the results